 - Be in a hurry.
 Walking fast burns more calories than a slow stroll.
 Make a game out of seeing how quickly you can get to your destination.

 - Take the stairs.
 If you have to get to the 11th floor, walk up as many flights as you can, then take the elevator the rest of the way.
 Stair climbing is one of the easiest activities you can do to burn calories without going to a gym.

 - Plan active parties.
 If you have guests over for a BBQ or dinner party, start the evening with a game of volleyball, badminton, or an active video game.
 Make social events active by meeting to go bowling, throw darts, or play pool.

 - Wear a tracking device.
-Wearable activity monitors can tell you how active you have been on a given day.
+Wearable activity monitors or smartphone apps can tell you how active you have been on a given day.
 You might set a daily goal for yourself, or get a friend to join you in a friendly competition.
 Seeing how adding extra activities add to your daily results can inspire you to do even more.